-Many people are starting to see all of the problems that come with using their traditional fireplace that burns wood.
-Some people don’t even have a fireplace yet and they can’t legally construct them because fireplaces are regulated in their area due to the fire hazard.
+Many people are starting to see all the problems using their traditional fireplace that burns wood.
+Some people don’t even have a fireplace yet, and can’t legally construct them because fireplaces are regulated in their area due to the fire safety hazards.

 People in both situations are looking for alternatives.
 One alternative some homeowners have found is installing a gas fireplace.
-While this can be a slight improvement over wood burning fireplaces, it still comes with a few problems and isn’t the most cost-effect solution out there.
+While this can be a slight improvement over wood-burning fireplaces, it still comes with a few problems and isn’t the most cost-effective solution.

-This is why so many people are choosing to install a new electric style fireplace into their home, or convert their existing fireplace into one that runs on electricity by using an electric fireplace insert kit.
+This is why so many people are choosing to install a new electric fireplace into their home or convert their existing fireplace into one that runs on electricity by using an electric fireplace insert kit.

 Of course, people also wonder about the benefits of electric fireplaces over the other types, how safe electric fireplaces are, and what they need to know when installing one.
 This guide will help answer all of those questions and more.

-- The Problems That Come With Wood Fireplaces – This section is going to highlight the four common types of traditional fireplaces that are usually found in older homes.
-It will also explain all of the downsides that come with using one of these fireplaces, including all of the problems with safety.
+- The Problems That Come With Wood Fireplaces – This section will highlight the four common types of traditional fireplaces usually found in older homes.
+It will also explain all of the downsides of using one of these fireplaces, including all of the problems with safety.

 - Why Gas Fireplaces Still Have Their Problems – There are two main types of gas fireplaces.
 Despite gas fireplaces being a little better than one that uses wood as its fuel source, these fireplaces still have their own problems and safety concerns to worry about.

-- Different Types Of Electric Fireplaces – Electric fireplaces have come a long way over the years.
-This section will list the four main types of electric fireplaces that people choose to install in their home and all of the benefits that come with them.
+- Different Types Of Electric Fireplaces – Electric fireplaces have come a long way.
+This section will list the four main types of electric fireplaces that people choose to install in their homes and all of the benefits that come with them.

-- Why You Should Consider A MagicFlame Electric Fireplace – Here we will talk about the best electric fireplace on the market and why it is probably the best choice for your home.
+- Why You Should Consider A MagikFlame Electric Fireplace – Here, we will talk about the best electric fireplace on the market and why it is probably the best choice for your home.

-- Are There Safety Hazards That Come With Electric Fireplaces? – In this section we cover what few safety hazards there are with installing an electric fireplace.
+- Are There Safety Hazards That Come With Electric Fireplaces? – This section covers the few safety hazards of installing an electric fireplace.

-- Can I Use A Surge Protector Or Extension Cord? – This section covers the safety concerns that come with using extension cords or surge protectors with electric fireplaces.
+- Can I Use A Surge Protector Or Extension Cord? – This section covers the safety concerns of using extension cords or surge protectors with electric fireplaces.

 - My Home Has Old Wiring.
 Should I Call An Electrician? – When and why you should call a licensed professional to help you with your home wiring before installing electric fireplaces.